 Wishing each of us continued good journey - Michael McDonald email@example.com

 P.S.
-In the slide-deck below is just about everything I know and find of value in my own practice.
+In the two slide-decks below I've attempted to include just about everything I've learned and have found of value in my own evolving NPO leadership & management practice.
 Perhaps it'll pique your curiosity to explore the breadth and depth of your own practice to figure out what makes most sense to you and those who depend upon you.